 And here is one final example on my girl Amy.

 Whew!
 That was a lot of makeup.
 And, er, probably enough photographic documentation of Amy and Christina to last the next six months.
-I’ll take a breather for the next little while—promise!
+I’ll take a breather from my obsessions for the next little while—promise!

 Are you currently—or have you ever been—a real or faux redhead?